-We’ve been there.
-It’s monsooning outside (or hailing, or mudslides, or any kind of inclement weather that means your kids are stuck inside).
-You still have a ton of your own work to do, and the never-ending chimes of “mommm, I’m boooored,” start sounding like fingernails on chalkboard.
-How on earth can you keep kids entertained inside all day when it’s raining outside?
+So you’re stuck inside with the kids, and you’re just about losing it.
+We’re right there with you.
+We still have a ton of our own work to do, and the never-ending chimes of “mommm, I’m boooored,” are starting to sound like fingernails on chalkboard.
+How on earth can you keep kids entertained inside all day??

 It’s tempting to give up, hand your kids some protein bars, and say, “Today’s the day you can watch eight hours of TV — I have shit to do.”
 You’re probably quietly (or not so quietly) cursing the universe under your breath that you didn’t stock up on kids craft kits that you could just chuck at your kiddos before silently backing out of the room.
 But before you throw in the towel and let screen time reign, check out these rainy-day kids activities they’ll have a blast doing — and which will give you some much-needed time to yourself.